Amazon Bidding Strategies for Better Results: The Full Guide

 Other than Amazon

-Recently, Amazon partnered with Pinterest to show Sponsored Product ads outside of Amazon.
+In 2023, Amazon partnered with Pinterest to show Sponsored Product ads outside of Amazon.
 Currently, we do not have enough data to talk about its conversions and impressions, but our hunch is that impressions would be high and clicks/conversions would be low on these placements.
-Today, there is no way to opt out or control bids for this placement.
+Presently, there is no way to opt out or control bids for this placement.

 You can use ad adjustment percentages on any of the above placements (except other than Amazon).
 For example, you could select the Top of Search placement and apply a 30% bid adjustment.
 If your bid was $2, it could only be raised to $2.6 to get the top of search placement.